Divorce Lawyer in Malaysia | TYH & Co.

 The next question is, is prenuptial agreement valid in Malaysia?

-Although there is no mention on the validity of a prenuptial agreement in Malaysia, it is still essentially valid as long as the agreement does not contravene any provision of the Law Reform (Marriage & Divorce) Act 1976 (the 1976 Act) and a prenuptial agreement is highly persuasive to the Court to make decision should there be any dispute.
+Although there is no mention on the validity of a prenuptial agreement in Malaysia, it is still essentially valid as long as the agreement does not contravene any provision of the Law Reform (Marriage and Divorce) Act 1976 (the 1976 Act) and a prenuptial agreement is highly persuasive to the Court to make decision should there be any dispute.

 Besides, under S. 56 of the 1976 Act, it does provides that parties may refer an agreement (such as a deed of separation) to the High Court of Malaysia in regards to the parties’ matrimonial proceedings on agreement or arrangement for the Court to express opinion if it is reasonable or otherwise.